 Haseley Manor is listed Grade II*, and is built on the site of a Saxon Manor House and includes part of a 14th Century Monastic Grange.

 A Saxon Manor House, which was owned by the Earl of Wessex, (later King Harold), existed at Haseley at the time of the Domesday Book, After Harold’s death at Hastings in 1066, William I (William the Conqueror) seized the property, which was then passed to his son, William II (William Rufus) who was killed in the New Forest in 1100.
 Before William II died the property was passed to a Norman Baron, Engelger de Bohun, who gave it to Quarr Abbey in 1136.
 The transfer is recorded in one of the oldest deeds in existence which is held in the British Museum.
 The property remained in the hands of Quarr Abbey for 400 years and was used as a Monastic Grange with emphasis on the wool trade.
 During that time, part of the South wing was added to the original Saxon Manor House.
 The medieval raised cruck roof timbers provided the upper part of the great wool room which is located in the South wing.
 At the time of the reformation the property passed into private hands.
-During the 16th Century the earlier property was partly demolished and a new wing replaced it.
+During the 16th Century the 8th Century property was partly demolished and a new wing replaced it.
 During the 18th Century part of the Manor House was Georgianised and further extended.
-A date of 1787 is marked on one of the new timbers in the Wedding room.
+A date of 1787 is marked on one of the new timbers in the Georgian room.
 After approximately 350 years of ownership by the Fleming and Wills-Fleming family, the Manor House was sold in 1952 and then split up to provide accomodation for three farm worker’s families until it was vacated and became derelict.
-It was purchased in 1976 by Mr and Mrs Young who commenced restoration two years later, opening it to the public as a museum of country and agricultural life.
+It was purchased in 1976 by Mr and Mrs Young who commenced restoration two years later, opening it to the public as a museum of Country and Agricultural life.
 The income from this allowed the restoration to continue, and also various old barns and granaries to be acquired and reconstructed.
-The museum was closed in 2000 when the present owners, Mr and Dr Roberts bought the Manor.
+The museum was closed in 2000 when the present owners, Anthony and Vivian Roberts bought the Manor.

 We have made the house and grounds as safe as possible.
 There are however many water features in the gardens together with a small stream.
 It is the legal responsibility of parents to look after their children at all times.
 We may mark off with tapes additional areas which may be dangerous, and also private areas in the grounds.
 Within the house and barns, fire exits and private areas are also well marked.
 We ask that you familiarise yourselves with these before the wedding day.